 Humboldt County California has scanned ballots since 2008.
 They use a county scanner, count images with open-source software, and make copies of the images for candidates and the public to count independently.
 In 2008 the scan found 197 more ballots than the official machines.
 When they investigated, the scan was right and official machines were wrong.
 The County Clerk and Recorder "said that adopting open source software made her life easier and much more pleasant.
 She found that her constituents appreciated her transparency and commitment to democracy."

 In California, six other counties scanned ballots in 2011 and five did in 2012 for a pilot study of auditing.
-They used their own or rented scanners.
+Alameda, Madera, Marin, Merced, Monterey, Napa, San Luis Obispo, Santa Cruz, Ventura and Yolo Counties used their own scanners.
+Stanislaus rented one.
 The scans sometimes found discrepancies of a vote from official machines.
 The number of ballots scanned ranged from 1,000 to 124,000.
 In Orange County they analyzed 294,000 scans created by the official election software.

 This history of finding and fixing small discrepancies deters hackers from these locations, and show they can find and correct bigger mistakes when bugs or hackers strike in the future.
 The scans let officials issue correct results, and give confidence that future hacks can be deterred, and any problems can be corrected in the same way.